User Guide

 | Fn (Globe) | Default trigger.
 Hold to dictate, release to stop. |

-| Right Option | Alternative trigger.
-Same hold-to-dictate behavior. |
+| Right Option | Optional trigger.
+Same hold-to-dictate behavior after you switch it in the menu. |

 | Double-click either key | Enters auto-stop mode.
 Dictation continues hands-free and stops after 2 seconds of silence. |